djolewalker/ISA/README.md

 # ISA

-Student project on Internet Software Architecture course at University of Novi Sad, Faculty of Technical Science
+Student project on Internet Software Architecture course at University of Novi Sad, Faculty of Technical Science.

+Booking like application written in Java Spring Boot + React.JS.

 ## Team 31